rridings/WillowTree-sample-app/README.md

 * The run script launches the application in the foreground.
 If you want to run it in the background add & to the end of the line.
 To stop the background you will have to use something like KILL.
 The is no shutdown command built into the application.

+**Integration and Unit Testing**
+In the src-test directory are JUnit tests the exercise each component, AssetController, AssetService and AssetDAOMemoryImpl.
+Each test fires up the server, runs the test, and shuts down the server.
+When running the tests, make sure the Sample App server is not running.
+Maven also runs these tests during packaging.

 **Stress Testing**

 There are two scripts, stress-read.sh and stress-write.sh.
 They are using Apache Bench to call the sample application.